 Degree Of Comparison Rules

 Rule 1.
-When two items/person are compared, a comparative degree is used by putting ‘er’ to the adjective word in association with the word ‘than’ or in some cases ‘more’ is used.
+When two items/people are compared, a comparative degree is used by putting ‘er’ to the adjective word in association with the word ‘than’.
+In some cases ‘more’ is used.

 Comparative degree example:

 - She is more cheerful than her sister.